 9. Apex Legends

-There are a number of different maps to learn, and with a character roster of well over 20 and counting, there’s a main for everyone.
+There are a number of different maps to learn, and with a character roster of well over 25 and counting, there’s a main for everyone.
 Our Apex Legends tier list will help you figure out exactly who to play as.
-There’s a constant stream of seasonal content in Apex, which brings about new characters, fresh weapons, balance changes, and much more to stop things going stale.
+There’s a constant stream of seasonal content in Apex, which brings about new legends, fresh weapons, balance changes, and much more to stop things going stale.
 You can also put your skills to the test in Apex Legends ranked for an ultra competitive experience, or go down the more casual route and enjoy unranked battle royale matches or dive into any of Apex’s alternate modes.

 10. Rainbow Six Siege

 We’ve included a lot of fast-paced, chaotic shooters on this list, but if you’re looking for the exact opposite and fancy tactical gameplay instead, Rainbow Six Siege is the game for you.
 This is a five-on-five multiplayer shooter with high-stakes game modes.
 Much like Apex Legends, the operator you pick is essential thanks to their unique abilities and weapons, so there’s some trial and error involved while you work out which characters suit you the best.
+There are over 70 to pick from, so it might take you a while…

 Siege isn’t a game you can play half-heartedly though, as communication and teamwork is essential thanks to the attackers vs defenders nature of the game and lethal one-shot headshots – think Search and Destroy in Call of Duty, with slightly more at stake.